Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Washington has combined with its opponents to score more than 51.5 points in four of eight games this season.
+- In 50% of Washington's games this season (4/8), the teams combined to score more than Sunday's over/under of 51.

-- The combined points per game average of the two teams, 52, is 0.5 points more than Sunday's over/under.
+- Sunday's total is 1.0 point lower than the two team's combined 52 points per game average.

-- The 51.3 combined points per game that these two squads have allowed this season are 0.2 fewer than the 51.5 total in this contest.
+- The 51.3 points per game these two squads have allowed their opponents to score this season are 0.3 more than the 51 total in this contest.

-- Buccaneers games have an average total of 50.6 points this season, 0.9 fewer than Sunday's over/under.
+- The Buccaneers and their opponents score an average of 50.6 points per game, 0.4 fewer than Sunday's total.

 Buccaneers stats and trends

-- The Buccaneers have been favored by 8.5 points or more four times this season and are 3-1 ATS in those matchups.
+- This season, the Buccaneers have won ATS in each of their three games as a favorite of 9.5 points or more.

-- Tampa Bay's games this year have hit the over on five of eight set point totals (62.5%).
+- Tampa Bay's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).

-- When Tampa Bay puts up more than 28.4 points, it is 3-1 against the spread and 4-0 overall.
+- When Tampa Bay scores more than 28.4 points, it is 3-1 against the spread and 4-0 overall.

-- When Tampa Bay amasses more than 389.4 yards, the team is 2-4 against the spread and 4-2 overall.
+- In games that Tampa Bay piles up over 389.4 yards, the team is 2-4 against the spread and 4-2 overall.

-- This year, the Buccaneers have turned the ball over 10 times, one more than the Football Team's takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with Washington.